mdeous/FixIndents/README.rst

       --dest DEST           File or folder to which code should be written.
       --debug               Output converted data to console, don't write anything.
-      --exclude EXCLUDE     Comma-separated list of directory names to ignore.
+      --exclude FOLDERS     Comma-separated list of directory names to ignore.
                             Only useful when SOURCE is a directory.
       --extensions EXTENSIONS
                             Comma-separated list of specific file extensions to